-The purpose of this project is to issue Commercial Use Authorizations (CUA) to approved commercial stock users (herein referred to as Holders) for the 2014 season in Yosemite National Park.
-The activity will be authorized to begin on or after May 15, 2014.
+The purpose of this project is to issue Commercial Use Authorizations (CUA) to approved commercial stock users for the 2015 season in Yosemite National Park.
+Issuance of the CUAs and administrative processing will begin on April 1, 2015.
+The activity will be authorized to begin on or after May 15, 2015.
 Stock trips typically do not begin until around Memorial Day weekend, depending on weather and trail conditions.
-The authorization will expire after November 15, 2014.
+The authorization will expire after November 1, 2014.